hasibhu/level2Assignment3/README.md

 ## Blog Management

 #### To insert blog content info in DB
-* use postman application with POST method with url  https://level2-assignment3-nu.vercel.app/api/blogs
+* use postman application with GET method with url  https://level2-assignment3-nu.vercel.app/api/blogs
-* data format will be in the following format and business log will add author info like- name, email and author id from the user list
+* data format will be in the following format and business log will add author info like- name, email and author id from the user list.

+Request Header:Authorization: Bearer <token>

 ```json
 {
   "title": "My First Blog",